kobihackenburg/GPT-4-microtargeting-evaluation/README.md

 # Evaluating the persuasive influence of political microtargeting with large language models

-This project, authored by Kobi Hackenburg at the University of Oxford, aims to analyze the persuasive influence of political microtargeting using large language models.
+This project, authored by Kobi Hackenburg and Helen Margetts at the University of Oxford, aims to analyze the persuasive influence of political microtargeting using GPT-4.

 ## Repository Contents